The following are the members of the A Progressive Christian Voice (Australia) Committee.

 Tiffany is married to Grant Sparks and has a blended family of 6 children.

-Rev. Susan Pickering is a minister in the Uniting Church in Australia, currently serving on supply at the Balmain UC, Sydney.
+Rev. Susan Pickering is a minister in the Uniting Church in Australia, currently serving at Saint Andrew’s UCA, Brisbane.
 Prior to ordination Susan has spent time working in the areas of Domestic Violence, Mental Health and Disability for both NGO and government.
 She has spent some time working with Church of South India in Chennai and was a group leader of a UCA tour on two occasions.

-Susan is currently a member of the Sydney Presbytery Standing Committee and Uniting Justice reference committee.
-She is committed to issues of social justice both locally and globally, working towards the gospel imperatives of justice, inclusion, care and compassion for both people, particularly the vulnerable, and planet.
+Susan is committed to issues of social justice both locally and globally, working towards the gospel imperatives of justice, inclusion, care and compassion for both people, particularly the vulnerable, and planet.

 Ray Barraclough grew up on a farm near Clermont in central Queensland.
 He majored in history at the University of Queensland before working as a high school teacher for three years at Childers.
 He then went on to study at Moore Theological College in Sydney.
 On completing his studies there, he enrolled at Macquarie University to research his doctoral thesis.
 In his doctorate he explored a range of political ideas that are to be found amongst the New Testament writers.